 Recording Audio Notes

 You can use Stream for voice recordings which are called audio notes.
-These notes will be saved on the SD card or on the internal memory (depending of the option chosen in the “Recording and audio bookmarks save location” submenu), in the $VRNotes folder. ach recording is assigned an incremental numeric filename.
+These notes will be saved on the SD card or on the internal memory (depending of the option chosen in the “Recording and audio bookmarks save location” submenu), in the $VRNotes folder.
+By default, each recording is assigned an incremental numeric filename.
+You can also add customised filenames.
 You can record using either the built-in microphone, the microphone of a headset connected in the audio jack or an external microphone plugged into the microphone jack located at the bottom left of the player.
 The built-in microphone is omni directional which is useful for recording meetings or lectures while an external directional microphone may be better for recording interviews.
-The maximum length of a single Audio note is hours or a file size of 2 GB.
+The maximum length of a single Audio note is 24 hours or a file size of 2 GB, whichever comes first.
 The number of Audio notes you can record is only limited by the space left on your SD card or on the internal memory of the device.

 There are two ways of recording notes.
 You can either use the quick-record feature or use the standard procedure.